Definition of urinary incontinence: its causes, types and solutions

 Local devices , such as anal tampons, can also be used to prevent unintentional loss of stool.
 However, they must be changed regularly to avoid infections and local irritations.

 Finally, intestinal rehabilitation can be considered.
-This may include adopting a regular toilet schedule, using rectal suppositories to stimulate bowel movements, or wearing incontinence underwear.
+It may include adopting a regular toilet schedule, using rectal suppositories to stimulate bowel movements, or wearing incontinence underwear.

 In all cases, it is recommended to consult a healthcare professional to determine the cause of the incontinence and implement the most appropriate solutions.